 Hands on workshops will be held in year 3 to help grain farmers mitigate risk and uncertainty associated with adoption organic certification.
-The workshops will take place at the Indiana Organic Grain Farmer Meeting and the Indiana Small Conference.
+The workshops will take place at the Indiana Organic Grain Farmer Meeting and the Indiana Small Farm Conference.
 The main goals of these workshops will be to use the organic financial calculator (software) to train farmers and extension educators on potential profitability, financial benchmarks, and risk mitigation strategies for organic grain production systems.
 Cost-benefit decision techniques will also be discussed in order to ensure proper interpretation from financial health parameters that are displayed by the software.
 Workshops will also stress the importance of record keeping for farmers and demonstrate the value of records in being able to track business progress over time.
 The workshops will be followed by a panel of farmers, in which participants will share their experiences and financial benchmarks while transitioning to organic grain production.
 We expect that these events will create farmer-to-farmer organic networks, which has been shown to increase the adoption and success of organic production practices.

 Anticipated project outcomes: